nuxeo/nuxeo/nuxeo-core/nuxeo-core-bulk/README.md

 - __batch__: a smaller (or equals) portion of a bucket where the action is applied within a transaction.

+## Requirements

+To work properly the Bulk Service need a true KeyValue storage to store the command its status, there are 2 possibles choices:

+- Use `RedisKeyValueStore` this is the case if you have `nuxeo.redis.enabled=true` in your nuxeo.conf.
+- Use `MongoDBKeyValueStore` this is the case if you are using the `mongodb` template.

+You should not rely on the default `MemKeyValueStore` implementation that flushes the data on restart.

 ## Bulk Command

 The bulk command is the input of the framework.